chentan/compassGait/README.md

 2. Run the main.m function in the folder to start the program.

 3. Output: Matlab will display the solution process when it is searching for the optimal gait.
 A file exp.txt will be generated after running the program.
-This file record the history of the gait parameters, speed, and cost of transport (CoT) during the optimization process.
+This file records a history of the gait parameters, speed, and cost of transport (CoT) during the optimization process.

 Author contact information:
 Tan Chen tchen8@nd.edu